olegat/chrome-fingersmith/README.md

 Usage:
 - Click the "+☝️" Button
 - Click the page: This will simulate a `touchstart` event.
+  - *Note:* You can hold Shift to create multiple Touches.
 - Click and drag a Visual Touch circle: This will simulate a `touchmove` event.
+  - *Note:* You can hold Alt to toggle the "Move All Touches" move.
 - Double-click Visual Touch circle: This will simulate a `touchend` event.

 You can use the "+☝️" button repeatedly to create multiple target touches.